NFL regular season: Natural disasters

 Several games have been postponed or relocated because of natural disasters.
 In 1989, Candlestick Park was damaged by the Loma Prieta earthquake.
-The San Francisco 49ers would play their game on October 22, 1989 against the New England Patriots at Stanford Stadium in Palo Alto.
-A few days before the start of the 2005 NFL Season, the Louisiana Superdome was severely damaged by Hurricane Katrina, and much of the city of New Orleans was destroyed.
-The New Orleans Saints' eight scheduled home games were moved to other locations, including Giants Stadium, the Alamodome in San Antonio, and Tiger Stadium on the campus of Louisiana State University.
+The San Francisco 49ers would play their game on October 22, 1989, against the New England Patriots at Stanford Stadium.
+A few days before the start of the 2005 NFL season, the Louisiana Superdome was severely damaged by Hurricane Katrina, and much of the city of New Orleans was destroyed.
+The Saints' eight scheduled home games were moved to other locations, including Giants Stadium, the Alamodome in San Antonio, and Tiger Stadium on the campus of Louisiana State University.
 On September 14, 2008, the Houston Texans were scheduled to host the Baltimore Ravens.
 The game was postponed until November 9 because of Hurricane Ike (which caused some damage to Reliant Stadium) and several other changes had to be made to the schedule.
-The roof of the Hubert H. Humphrey Metrodome collapsed on December 12, 2010 after a severe heavy snowstorm, resulting in the stadium being unusable for the remainder of the season.
-The last two of the Minnesota Vikings' home games had to be moved: one to Ford Field in Detroit (which also led to the game being postponed the following Monday night) and another to TCF Bank Stadium, the University of Minnesota's college football stadium.
 On August 29, 2021, Hurricane Ida made landfall in Louisiana, causing severe damage to New Orleans; the New Orleans Saints' season opener against the Green Bay Packers, scheduled for September 12 at the Superdome, was moved to TIAA Bank Field in Jacksonville, Florida.

 The Miami Dolphins have been involved in a number of games that were moved to a different time and date.
 A few of those games would include 1992 against the New England Patriots (Hurricane Andrew), 2004 against the Tennessee Titans (Hurricane Ivan) and the Pittsburgh Steelers (Hurricane Jeanne), 2005 against the Kansas City Chiefs (Hurricane Wilma), 2017 against the Tampa Bay Buccaneers (Hurricane Irma), and others.

+The roof of the Hubert H. Humphrey Metrodome collapsed on December 12, 2010, after a severe heavy snowstorm, resulting in the stadium being unusable for the remainder of the season.
+The last two of the Vikings' home games had to be moved: one to Ford Field in Detroit (which also led to the game being postponed to the following Monday night) and another to TCF Bank Stadium, the University of Minnesota's college football stadium.
 In December 2010, a Minnesota Vikings–Philadelphia Eagles game originally scheduled for the afternoon of Sunday, December 26, a time at which it could have been successfully completed, had two weeks earlier been flexed by NBC to Sunday night and was postponed to Tuesday, December 28, due to a strong Nor'easter.
 In 2014, the Week 12 visit of the Jets to Buffalo was moved to Detroit (and from Sunday to Monday) due to severe snow in Western New York the previous week.
+A similar snowstorm occurred again in 2022, and the Bills moved their Week 11 game against the Browns to Detroit (unlike in 2014, the game was able to be played at its regularly scheduled time).